frankfolabi/learn-python/README.md

-# learn-terraform
+# learn-python

-Terraform is an Infrastructure as Code (IaC) tool that is cloud agnotics.
+Python is a general purpose language that is very useful in many fields including DevOps.

-This learning series would is aimed to equip you with the basics of Terraform and give you confidence to provision and destroy cloud infrastucture.
+This repos is to document some of the things I'm learning in Python.

 ## Installation
-To begin you will need to install Terraform on your local machine.
+You can follow the [link](https://www.python.org/downloads/) to see how you can install the latest version on your OS.
-Here is the [link](https://developer.hashicorp.com/terraform/install) to the installation guide on Harshicorp official website.
+Some OS such as Linux has default installation of Python.